Jessicavazm/JessicaVaz_T2A2/README.md

 - Flask
 Flask is lightweight yet powerful Python based framework that depends on Werkzeug (WSGI library), Jinja (for rendering the pages on server) and Click (for Flask commands lines and custom commands).
 All dependencies are installed automatically when you instal Flask.

+- PostgreSQL
+It's an open-source relational database management system.
+It's consist of tables (it stores the data into rows and columns), schemas (it organises and manages DB objects).
+It's a very versatile system as it can support a wide range of data types and it can integrate with different programming languages.

 - Psycopg2
 It works as the driver that connects the API to the DB.
 It allows your Python applications to connect to and interact with a PostgreSQL database.